-The Victim Is a Minor.
+The Accident Victim Is a Minor

 Pennsylvania tolls the statute of limitations when the victim is under the age of 18.
 When a child suffers injuries in a Pittsburgh car accident, the clock does not start ticking until they turn 18.

 For a free legal consultation, call 412-661-1400

 There are some situations that might require you to act faster than the two-year deadline.

 Sovereign immunity rules add extra stipulations to holding a government agency responsible for damages after a crash.
 We will need to act quickly and follow strict procedures to send notice of your injuries and proceed with our claim.
 In some cases, you may only have a few weeks to begin this process.

 Does the Statute of Limitations Apply to Filing an Insurance Claim?